What are the requirements to graduate from Clark?

 The requirements for graduation from Clark University are very straightforward.
 You must complete:

-As a transfer student are my requirements the same?
+As a transfer student, are my requirements the same?

 In general, yes.
 Clark informs all transfer students of the number of courses accepted in transfer and whether any of the accepted courses fulfills requirements of the Program of Liberal Studies.
 Additionally, any transfer student who indicates a preference for a major will have his/her courses evaluated by the chair of that department.
 You should plan to bring your previous college catalogs and, if possible, any syllabi for courses completed.
-You can then request further evaluation for any courses not initially approved for your major or Program of Liberal Studies.
+You can then request further evaluation for any courses not initially approved for your major or the Program of Liberal Studies.

 Can I get credit for work done at other colleges while still in high school?

-If you have completed college courses in high school and wish to have them considered for academic credit, have an official transcript for any previously completed college coursework sent directly to Clark, or bring to Academic Advising a course description or syllabus for each college-level course you would like considered for waivers of specific requirements.
+If you have completed college courses in high school and wish to have them considered for academic credit, have an official transcript for the previously completed college coursework sent directly to Clark, or bring to Academic Advising a course description or syllabus for each college-level course you would like considered for waivers of specific requirements.
 Generally, students may receive a maximum of 4.0 units of advanced standing credit.